firebrandmedia/inthepanhandle/README.md

 ==============
 Prepared plugins, modules and extensions in advance of EE2 upgrade.
 Uninstalled unused add-ons and removed related code from templates.

-Removed Splitter code from the following
+Removed Splitter code from the following:

     - events/index
     - events/by_category